Provably Convergent Actor-Critic for MARL through Risk-aversion: Preliminaries

 Given each player's objective function as in \eqref{eq:intro_risk_averse_regularized_objective}, we define the risk-averse quantal response equilibrium (RQE) as the equilibrium point at which each player attains optimality: \begin{definition}[\citealp{mazumdar2024tractableequilibriumcomputationmarkov}, Definition 5] A risk-averse quantal response equilibrium (RQE) of a two-player general-sum bimatrix game whose payoff matrix is given by $\mathbf{R}=(R_1,R_2)$ is a pair of mixed strategies $\pi^*=(\pi_1^*,\pi_2^*)\in \Delta_{|\sA_1|}\times \Delta_{|\sA_2|}$ such that

 for both $i\in\{1, 2\}$.
 When the RQE is unique, we use $\texttt{RQE}_i$ to denote the value of player $i$ at this equilibrium:

+\end{definition} Similar to other equilibrium notions like Nash, at an RQE $\pi^*$, no deviation from $\pi_i^*$ leads to a better risk-adjusted objective \eqref{eq:intro_risk_averse_regularized_objective} for each player $i$.

-\end{definition} Since the objective function \eqref{eq:intro_risk_averse_regularized_objective} is in the form of a minimax optimization problem, we can treat this objective function from the view of a 4-player game, with 2 original players $i\in\{1,2\}$ deciding $\pi_i\in\Delta_{|\sA_i|}$ minimizing:
+Since the objective function \eqref{eq:intro_risk_averse_regularized_objective} is in the form of a minimax optimization problem, it is hard to directly solve for RQE through \eqref{eq:intro_risk_averse_regularized_objective}.
+To simplify the computation, we treat this objective function from the view of a 4-player game, with 2 original players $i\in\{1,2\}$ deciding $\pi_i\in\Delta_{|\sA_i|}$ minimizing:

 It is proven that the Nash equilibria of the 4-player game can be connected to the RQE in the original 2-player game in the following way: \begin{proposition}[\citealp{mazumdar2024tractableequilibriumcomputationmarkov}, Proposition 1] Let $z^*=(\pi^*,p^*)$ be a Nash equilibrium of the 4-player game characterized by \eqref{eq:intro_4player_objective} and \eqref{eq:intro_4player_adv_objective}.
 We have that $\pi^*$ is an RQE of the original two-player game characterized by \eqref{eq:intro_risk_averse_regularized_objective}.
 Furthermore, if $\pi^*$ is an RQE of the two-player game, then $(\pi^*,p^*)$ is a Nash equilibrium of the 4-player game where $p_i^*=\argmax_{p_i\in\Delta_{|\sA_{-i}|}} -\pi_i^*R_ip_i-D_i(p_i,\pi_{-i}^*)/\tau_i$. \end{proposition}